General¶

 Several types of neural network potentials exist.
 It is common for such potentials to calculate the total energy as a sum of atomic contributions.
 In a high-dimensional neural network potential (HDNNP), as proposed by Behler and Parrinello [1], each atomic contribution is calculated by means of a feed-forward neural network, that takes in a representation of the chemical environment around the atom as input.
 This representation, or atomic environment descriptor or fingerprint, consists of a vector of rotationally, translationally, and permutationally invariant functions known as atom-centered symmetry functions (ACSF).

-Graph convolutional neural network potentials (GCNNPs), or message-passing network neural potentials, similarly construct the total energy by summing up atomic contribution, but the appropriate representations of local atomic chemical environments are learned from the reference data.
+Graph convolutional neural network potentials (GCNNPs), or message-passing network neural potentials, similarly construct the total energy by summing up atomic contributions, but the appropriate representations of local atomic chemical environments are learned from the reference data.

 Kernel-based methods make predictions based on how similar a system is to the systems in the training set.